-If you make a claim and the accident was your fault, then you will lose some if not all of your NCB.
+If you make a claim and the accident was your fault then you will lose some, if not all, of your no claim bonus.

 If you make a claim and the accident wasn’t your fault, how much you pay for insurance may still increase at renewal.
 Your insurer may assess that there is a risk of the incident happening again.

-Can you make a claim and not lose your no claim bonus?
+Can I make a claim and keep my no claim bonus?

 What is protected or guaranteed no claim bonus?

-We offer No Claim Bonus Protection to protect the number of years you've accrued on your NCB.
-It does not cover you against car insurance price increases.
+No Claim Bonus Protection does not cover you against car insurance price increases.
 The price of your insurance can be affected even if an accident was not your fault.

-What's the benefit of protecting your no claim bonus?
+What's the benefit of protecting my no claim bonus?

 If you had No Claim Bonus Protection added to your policy before you made the claim, the following year, your NCB would still be 9 years and you could still receive a discount on your car insurance.

-What happens to your no claim bonus if the accident wasn’t your fault?
+What happens to my no claim bonus if the accident wasn’t my fault?

-A lot will depend on the type of cover you have.
-But if you make a claim that wasn’t your fault, your no claim bonus may still be affected.
+If you make a claim that wasn’t your fault your no claim bonus may still be affected.

-For example, if your car is stolen and the perpetrator is not found, then your insurer may be forced to recover the costs from your policy.
+For example, if your car is stolen and the perpetrator is not found your insurer may be forced to recover the costs from your policy.
 This will affect your no claim bonus.

-What happens to your no claim bonus if you make a claim that was your fault?
+What happens to my no claim bonus if I make a claim that was my fault?

-You will lose some if not all of your no claim bonus if you’re involved in an accident that was your fault.
 The other driver is entitled to claim against your insurance.
-This affects your NCB and will be reflected in the price you pay when you take out insurance.
+This affects your no claim bonus and reflected in the price you pay when you take out insurance.

-Again, with the addition of No Claim Bonus Protection, it is likely that the price you pay for insurance will increase at renewal.
+With the addition of No Claim Bonus Protection to your policy, it is likely the price you pay for insurance will increase at renewal.
 Importantly, you will still keep the discount you have accrued, which may help to save you money on your car insurance costs.

-Is it possible to use no claim bonus on a company car?
+Is it possible to use my no claim bonus on a company car?

-If, for example, your company car is listed as being used for business and personal use, then your insurer may accept the transfer of your NCB.
+If your company car is listed as being used for business and personal use your insurer may accept the transfer of your no claim bonus.
 At MORE THAN, whether you can transfer your no claim bonus from your company car is subject to eligibility.

-What happens to your no claim bonus if you’ve been away from driving?
+What happens to my no claim bonus if I’ve been away from driving?

-If you’ve been away from driving for over two years you will lose your NCB.
+If you’ve had a break from driving for over two years you will lose your no claim bonus.

-This is only possible if the second car doesn't already have no claim bonus, and is subject to eligibility.
+This allows your no claim bonus built up on one car you own to be used for another car you own.
+This is only possible if the second car doesn't already have no claim bonus and is subject to eligibility.